Càrn Eighe: History

 In 1848, the mountain was climbed by Colonel Winzer of the Ordnance Survey, who discovered a pile of stones and deduced that it had been climbed earlier, although a local gamekeeper suggested it was a shelter (bothy) for watchers.
 In 1891 Sir Hugh Munro, 4th Baronet listed Càrn Eighe in his Munro Tables, in which it has remained.
 The full set of Munros has been "completed" at least 6,000 times since then.

 Flora and fauna

-Typical of the Scottish Highlands, the slopes of the mountain are largely treeless, especially at higher altitudes.
+Typical of the Scottish Highlands, the slopes of the mountain are largely treeless, especially at higher elevations.
 The mountain is instead clad in a variety of grasses and mosses, which towards the summit are covered by snow during parts of the year.
 The lower slopes are described by Muir as "boggy, sodden moorland".
 The base of the southern side of the mountain, adjacent to Loch Affric, is wooded with Scots pine interspersed with other species such as oak, birch, and beech.
 These woods are inhabited by a number of endemic fauna, including the crested tit and the Scottish crossbill.